Computer Science and Engineering

 2. Function effectively, both individually and within multi-disciplinary teams.

-3. Continue as lifelong learner to develop their computing and engineering abilities, problem-solving skills, and aptitude for innovation.
+3. Continue as a lifelong learner to develop their computing and engineering abilities, problem-solving skills, and aptitude for innovation.

 4. Practice professional ethics with social and cyber responsibility through service in the framework of a global technical community.